ShamrinIgor/eLegionCourseWork/README.md

 - Go to Project
 - `pod install`

-Run the "Run" file in Server folder
+Run the "Run" file in the Server folder